Transmutation based Quantum Simulation for Non-unitary Dynamics

 so that $L$ is symmetric positive definite and approximates $-\Delta$ with homogeneous Dirichlet data.

-\begin{corollary} Consider the biharmonic diffusion equation on $\Omega=(0,1)^d$ with mesh size $h=1/N_x$ and the discretization above.
-Let $L$ be the discrete Laplacian and let $H$ be the Hermitian dilation Hamiltonian constructed from $L$ as in Section~\ref{sec:quantum-implementation}.
-Assume the hypotheses of Theorem~\ref{thm:error-fully-discrete-finish} hold.
-Then the quantum algorithm in Theorem~\ref{thm:complexity} prepares an $\varepsilon$-approximation of the normalized discrete solution state $\ket{\bm{u}_h(T)}$ with $\Omega(1)$ success probability, using
+\begin{corollary} Consider the biharmonic diffusion equation on $\Omega=(0,1)^d$ with mesh size $h=1/N_x$ and the discretization described above.
+Let $L$ denote the discrete Laplacian.
+Assume that the hypotheses of Theorem~\ref{thm:complexity} hold.
+Then there is a quantum algorithm to prepare an $\varepsilon$-approximation of the normalized discrete solution state $\ket{\bm{u}_h(T)}$ with $\Omega(1)$ success probability, using

-queries to the block-encoding oracle for $H$, where
+queries to the block-encoding oracle for $L$, where